 (c) Upon knowledge of an unusual incident or a major unusual incident, take immediate actions as necessary to maintain the health, safety, and welfare of the individual receiving informal respite.

-(4) Failure of the individual or his or her designee to fulfill the requirements of this rule shall render the individual ineligible for informal respite under the waiver and, subsequent to prior notice and hearing rights in accordance with Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, informal respite shall be terminated.
+(4) Failure of the individual or his or her designee to fulfill the requirements of this rule shall render the individual ineligible for informal respite under the waiver and, subsequent to prior notice and hearing rights in accordance with section 5160.31 of the Revised Code and rules implementing that statute, informal respite shall be terminated.